 The Importance of Physical Therapy

-Physical therapy is a fundamental of recovery after knee replacement surgery.
-It plays a important role in restoring your new knee’s strength, flexibility, and range of motion.
-Skipping physical therapy sessions or not performing the exercises as prescribed can lead to stiffness, reduced mobility, and prolonged recovery.
+Physical therapy plays vital role in achieving a successful recovery following knee replacement surgery.
+It helps restore the strength, flexibility, and range of motion of your new knee joint.
+Skipping physical therapy or neglecting to follow your therapist’s prescribed exercises can lead to stiffness, reduced mobility, and a more extended recovery period.

 Why Patients Skip Therapy